Home / Blogs & Insights / How to Start an Online Casino in 2026

 Step 8: Set Up Payments, KYC, and AML for Your Online Casino

-Payment infrastructure is where most new online casino launches hit their first serious wall.
+Payment infrastructure is where most operators who start an online casino hit their first serious wall.

 A great iGaming product with a broken cashier will not keep players.
 Deposits must be instant.
 Withdrawals must be fast.
 In addition, payment methods must match what your target players actually use in their country — not just what is easiest for you to set up.